 In return, you gain more respect from your peers.
-And, you’ll receive feedback each time you speak up.
+At the same time, you’ll receive the almighty feedback each time you speak up.

-This creates a feedback loop.
-The more you speak, the greater your confidence grows.
+This then creates the perfect feedback loop.
+The more you speak, the greater your confidence will grow.

-As a result, the more you’ll fit in and the imposter syndrome will fade.
+As a result, the more you’ll fit in and the sooner imposter syndrome will fade.

 As an added bonus, you’ll more quickly sharpen your engineering skills.
 Thus, a great way to level yourself up.

-From everything I’ve seen, most people enjoy helping others.
-This includes the people who don’t smile much.
+From everything I’ve seen, most engineers enjoy helping others.
+This even includes the engineers who don’t smile much.
 So, don’t be afraid to ask for help.

 #4) Crack the imposter syndrome code and gain confidence

 Become familiar with imposter syndrome.
-In other words, understand why people get imposter syndrome.
+In other words, understand why people get imposter syndrome, to begin with.

-I already discussed it comes from drastic life changes.
-So, it’s clear imposter syndrome comes with every journey to success.
+As I already discussed, it comes from drastic life changes and insecurities.
+So, it’s clear how imposter syndrome comes with every journey to success.

 With each new line of work you do, you’ll feel like a fraud.
 You’ll feel as if you don’t fit in.

-But, this feeling is only a gate of passage.
-Great success comes with overcoming this feeling.
+But, this feeling is only the gateway key to passage.
+In other words, great success comes with overcoming this imposter feeling.

 For example, think of lifting weights.
 With every last rep in a set, you’ll feel the burn.
 You’ll want to drop the weights and sprawl yourself on the ground from exhaustion.